Evaluation of LLM Chatbots for OSINT-based Cyber Threat Awareness: Background and Related work

-As LLM-based chatbots have become widespread, concerns about cybersecurity threats and vulnerabilities have increased \cite{qammar2023chatbots}.
-The research examines the history of chatbot development, how LLMs operate, and why it is crucial to address cyberattacks and vulnerabilities to reduce risks \cite{qammar2023chatbots}.
-Moreover, ChatGPT can serve as a potential honeypot interface for cybersecurity by imitating terminal commands and providing an interface for TeamViewer, Nmap, and Ping.
-This dynamic environment can adapt to the actions of attackers and provide insights into their tactics, techniques, and procedures.
+As LLM-based chatbots have become widespread, concerns about their own vulnerabilities and their role as tools for cyber- attacks have increased~\cite{qammar2023chatbots}.
 The usefulness of ChatGPT extends the time-to-conquer or delay attacker timelines, making it valuable for organizations seeking to enhance their cybersecurity posture \cite{mckee2023chatbots}.
-Additionally, the performances of the ChatGPT and GPT-3 models is evaluated for vulnerability detection in the code.
-Based on a real-world dataset, this evaluation focuses on binary and multi-label classification tasks related to Common Weakness Enumeration (CWE) vulnerabilities.
-The findings indicate that ChatGPT does not outperform the baseline classifier in binary and multi-label classification tasks for code vulnerability detection \cite{cheshkov2023evaluation}.
+Additionally, the performances of the ChatGPT and GPT-3 models are evaluated for vulnerability detection in code \cite{cheshkov2023evaluation}.
+Based on a real-world dataset, this evaluation focuses on binary and multi-label classification tasks related to \emph{common weakness enumeration} of vulnerabilities.
+The findings indicate that ChatGPT does not outperform the baseline classifier in classification tasks for code vulnerability detection \cite{cheshkov2023evaluation}.
+More precisely, the performance of both GPT models was assessed by accuracy, precision, recall, $\text{F}_1$ score, and \emph{area under the curve}.
+The highest $\text{F}_1$ score of 0.67 was achieved using the text-davinci-003 model for binary classification.
+In contrast, the $\text{F}_1$ score of all ChatGPT models remained below 0.53 for multilabel classification.

-Sentiment analysis plays a crucial role in the extraction of user opinions and emotions from textual data to assess threats.
+Sentiment analysis plays a crucial role in extracting user opinions and emotions from textual data to assess threats.
 Recent research has been directed toward developing sustainable strategies to diminish threats, vulnerabilities, and data manipulation within chatbots, ultimately improving the scope of cybersecurity.
-To achieve this objective, researchers created an interactive chatbot and placed it on social media platforms such as Twitter for the specific purpose of cybersecurity \cite{arora2023developing}.
+To achieve this objective, researchers created an interactive chatbot using the Bot Libre platform\footnote{\url{https://www.botlibre.com/}.} and placed it on social media platforms such as Twitter for the specific purpose of cybersecurity~\cite{arora2023developing}.
 This study employs a sentiment analysis strategy by deploying chatbots on Twitter and subsequently analyzing Twitter data to anticipate forthcoming threats and cyberattacks.